Varneon/VUdon-MusicPlayer/README.md

 </div>

-Music player prefab that allows world creators to create playlists for their worlds for everyone to listen to
+Upcoming music player prefab in development that will allow world creators to create playlists for their worlds for everyone to listen to

 # Installation